teixayo/ByteTalk/README.md

 # ByteTalk

-**ByteTalk** is a real‑time chat application featuring global and private (peer‑to‑peer) messaging.
-It’s built with a Java backend and a React/Tailwind frontend, and supports both in‑memory and MongoDB storage for message persistence.
+**ByteTalk** is a real-time chat application that supports global and private messaging, designed with scalability and microservice architecture in mind.
+It features a Java-based backend and a React/Tailwind frontend.
+ByteTalk utilizes Redis for pub/sub communication and caching, and supports both in-memory and MongoDB storage for flexible and efficient message persistence.

 ---

-## 🎯 Purpose

-ByteTalk enables users to communicate instantly in both public (global) channels and private conversations.
-It’s designed to be lightweight, secure, and easily deployable—perfect for teams, communities, or as a foundation for more specialized chat solutions.

----

 ## ⚙️ Tech Stack

 **Backend**
-- Java 21
+- Java
-- Netty (TCP framework)
+- Netty
 - WebSocket for real‑time messaging
-- Redis (in‑memory message broker and pub/sub)
+- Redis
-- MongoDB (persistent storage)
+- MongoDB
-- JWT (JSON Web Tokens) for authentication
+- JWT for authentication
-- JUnit & Testcontainers for testing
+- JUnit & Testcontainers
 - GitHub Actions CI/CD
-- Docker for containerization
+- Docker
+-
 **Frontend**
-- React (with Vite)
+- React
+- Vite
 - Tailwind CSS

 ---

 ## 🚀 Features

-- **Global Chat**: Broadcast messages to all connected users.
+- **Global Chat**: Broadcast messages to all connected users
-- **Private Chat**: One‑to‑one direct messaging.
+- **Private Chat**: One‑to‑one direct messaging
-- **Group Chat**: Create and join group channels for team conversations.
-- **Authentication**: Secure login/signup via JWT and password hashing.
+- **Authentication**: Secure login/signup via JWT and password hashing (SHA256)
-- **Configurable Storage**: Supports both in‑memory (for development) and MongoDB (for production).
+- **Configurable Storage**: Supports both in‑memory (for development) and MongoDB (for production)
-- **Automated Testing**: Unit and integration tests with JUnit and Testcontainers.
+- **Automated Testing**: Unit and integration tests with JUnit and Testcontainers
 ---

 ## 🏗️ Architecture